 Other helpful boundaries that will aid in developing conscious resilience are:

 - Don’t feel you need to apologize for setting a limit.
-You can empathize with the position this may put the other person in, but that is very different from asking forgiveness.
+You can empathize with the position this may put the other person in, which differs from asking for forgiveness.

 - Don’t feel trapped by needing to be nice all the time.
-You are allowed to have opinions about what you will and will NOT do, just like everyone else.
+Like everyone else, you can have opinions about what you will and will not do.

 Think positively, even when you’re angry

-Whether telling yourself you can get into that very tight parking space even though you are angry with yourself for being late, or redefining yourself in the wake of realizing your husband is having an affair, thinking positively is a great way to connect the dots and move forward.
+Whether telling yourself you can get into that tight parking space even though you are angry with yourself for being late or redefining yourself in the wake of realizing your husband is having an affair, thinking positively is a great way to connect the dots and move forward.